franik7/RegWave-Description/README.md

 - Fraud fines & enforcement actions
 - Regulatory developments across financial services

-The system runs completely automatically, every morning before business hours, and routes processed data through a structured compliance review workflow.
+The system runs completely automatically, every morning before business hours, and routes processed data through a structured, per-team compliance review workflow.

 **💰 Cost: $0** under current free-tier limits.
 The system is designed to operate entirely within free tiers, though higher volume or API usage may require upgrades.

+---

+## 👥 Multi-Team Workspaces

+RegWave supports multiple teams on a single deployment, using a **shared corpus, private review** model:

+- **Shared:** the article corpus itself — every team works from the same continuously-updated set of regulatory articles, collected once and available to all.
+- **Private per team:** each team's triage decisions (Relevant / Irrelevant / Review Later), notes, and category corrections are visible only to that team.
+Two teams can review the same article completely independently, and neither sees the other's decisions, notes, or members.

+Teams are onboarded by invitation — an admin invites a user into a specific team, and the new user is automatically placed in that team on signup.
+There is no public self-registration.
+Each team can also tailor which regulators it tracks, while the underlying corpus stays shared.

+This makes RegWave usable as a single tool across multiple compliance groups (or multiple client organizations) without their review work ever crossing over.

 ---